CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowLoopTask.md

 ```

 ### -LoopStartTask
-Start task where the list of tasks will be executed multiple times based on the count value.
+Start task where the list of tasks will be executed multiple times based on the count or condition value.

 ```yaml
 Type: string